adrienmalin/TETRIS2000/README.md

     pip3 install --user Tetris2000-PySide2

-If Python's script is in path, type:
+If Python's Scripts directory is in path, type:

     Tetris2000